primeDevansh/primeDevansh.github.io/_tabs/about.md

 <!-- About Me -->
 ## 🙋‍♂️ About Me

 Hey there!
-I'm Devansh, a passionate basketball enthusiast and a tech-freak.
+I'm Devansh Rastogi, a passionate basketball enthusiast and a tech-freak.
 When I'm not dunking code, you'll find me shooting hoops on the basketball court or cheering for my favorite team.
 I think it's important to master the basics to achieve big things, and I use this idea when I face challenges.
 I prefer to keep things simple.
 Apart from my tech interests, I also keep up with world events and how technology affects the world.
 <!--I like to work in solitude as well as in team/groups but I think that progress happens in solitude - when your are just with yourself -->

 <!-- On-court Experience -->